tordj/WonderGUI/doc/guide/content/docs/resources/skins/state_skins/block_skin.md

 ## Examples

 In this example we have four blocks representing the states Default, Hovered, Pressed and Disabled of a simple button.
 Each block is 10x10 pixels, they are arranged horizontally and there is no spacing between them.
-The border around the center piece of the NinePatch is 4 pixels all around.
+The border around the center piece of the NinePatch should be set to 3 or 4 pixels all around.
+We set it to 4 to avoid any bleeding of nearby pixel when stretching the center.

 ![skin-borders](/docs/manual/9-patch-button.png)